 Ancient Capitals of Rakhine Myanmar

-Ancient Capitals of Rakhine Myanmar – Arakan history suggests that Buddhism was introduced into Rakhine state during the lifetime of the Buddha in 563 BCE., although there are several other suggested dates.
+In the Arakanese chronicles of the Ancient Capitals of Rakhine Myanmar, they suggest that Buddhism was introduced into the Rakhine state during the lifetime of the Buddha in 563 BCE., although there are several other suggested dates mentioned by various historians.

 Dhanyawadi and Vesali were the last two Royal Arakan capitals, they were unique in that they occupied a narrow valley between the Kaladan and Lemro rivers about 16 miles apart.
 The Chronicles note that the earliest people who occupied Rakhine were Negritos, they were referred to as “Bilis” (cannibals), the direct descendants of Neolithic people.

 At the king’s request and with the consent of The Buddha a cast of the enlightened one “Buddha” was made, this image is the famous Mahamuni, now housed in the Mahamuni Pagoda in Mandalay.
-The king erected the Mahamuni shrine on Sirigutta hill which commemorated The Buddha’s visit, this image now resides in the Mahamuni Pagoda in Mandalay, now covered in several inches of gold leaf which makes it unrecognizable from the image that was first created.
+The king erected the Mahamuni shrine on Sirigutta hill which commemorated The Buddha’s visit.
+The Buddha statue in Mahamuni Pagoda is now covered in several inches of gold leaf which makes it unrecognizable from the image that was first created.

 This is purely legend, some scholars today state that The Buddha never actually set foot on Burmese soil.
-In Mrauk-Oo (Mrauk-U) there is a small museum displaying some archeological finds and another larger museum in Sittwe with a collection of what has been found from that period and no doubt there is still much to be discovered, an archaeologists dream.
+In Mrauk-Oo (Mrauk-U) there is a small museum displaying some archaeological finds and another larger museum in Sittwe with a collection of what has been found from that period and no doubt there is still much to be discovered, an archaeologist’s dream.

-Inscriptions excavated in Mrauk-u have enabled archeologists and historians to reconstruct in a broader sense the history of the period between the 5th and 11th centuries.
-The most important finds are the royal edicts, the Prasashtis, which provides the framework for the Political history.
+Inscriptions excavated in Mrauk-u have enabled archaeologists and historians to reconstruct in a broader sense the history of the period between the 5th and 11th centuries.
+The most important finds are the royal edicts, the Prasashtis, which provide the framework for Political history.
 Of the four extant prashastis, three are inscribed on the Shitthaung pillar, a monolith which appears to have been part of a royal cult designed to ensure the prosperity of the country through the continuance of the royal dharma.

 The Ancient Capitals of Rakhine Myanmar